kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-3-3-2018/post.md

 });
 ```

-Now lets configure webpack to use CSS and SASS loader :
+Now let's configure webpack to use CSS and SASS loader :

 ```javascript
 const config = {